 vi.
 Awareness about the latest developments in the areas such as corporate governanceframework financial reporting industry and market conditions.

-2. Of Individual Director(s):
+ii.
+Of Individual Director(s):

 The performance evaluation of Managing Director Executive Director of the Company wasdone by all the directors including Independent Directors.

 The broad parameters for reviewing the performance were as follows:-

 Achievement of financial/business targets as prescribed by the Board;

 Developing and managing/executing business plans operational plans riskmanagement and financial affairs of the organization;

-Display of leadership qualities i.e. correctly anticipating business trendsopportunities and priorities affecting the Companys prosperity and operations;
+Display of leadership qualities i.e. correctly anticipating business trendsopportunities and priorities affecting the Company's prosperity and operations;

 Development of policies and strategic plans aligned with the vision and missionof Company and which harmoniously balance the needs of shareholders clients employeesand other stakeholders;

 Managing relationships with the Board management team regulators bankersindustry representatives and other stakeholders.
 The Code for Independent Directors alsoprovides that Independent Directors shall review the performance of non-independentDirectors which include Managing Director / Whole time Director/ Executive Director.

-Evaluation of Independent Directors
+iii.
+Of Independent Directors

-The Schedule IV of the Act i.e. "Code for IndependentDirectors" provides for the evaluation of Independent Directors.
+The Schedule IV of the Companies Act 2013 i.e. "Code for IndependentDirectors" provides for the evaluation of Independent Directors.

 i.
 Exercise of objective independent judgment in the best interest of Company;